Military history of the United Kingdom during World War II: The Mediterranean

-The Royal Navy and Italian Navy battled for three years for control of the Mediterranean Sea.
-The Kriegsmarine also took part in the campaign, primarily by sending U-boats into the Mediterranean, but latterly by controlling the few remaining Axis naval forces after the Italian surrender.
+The Royal Navy battled the Italian Navy for three years for control of the Mediterranean.
+The Germans also took part in the campaign, primarily by sending U-boats into the Mediterranean, but latterly by controlling the few remaining Axis naval forces after the Italian surrender.

 At the outset of the war, the area was numerically dominated by the British and French navies, and Italy was initially a neutral power astride communications in the centre of the area.
 The situation changed vastly with the fall of France and the declaration of war by Italy.
 While the British Mediterranean Fleet based at Alexandria controlled the eastern end of the Mediterranean, there was a need to replace French naval power in the west.
 To do this Force H was formed at Gibraltar.
 The British Government was still concerned that the remaining French ships would be used by the Axis powers.
 Consequently, they took steps to neutralise it.

 At Alexandria, relations between the French and British commanders, Admirals René-Émile Godfroy and Andrew Cunningham, were good.
 The French squadron there was impounded in the port.
 In the western basin things did not go so smoothly.
 The bulk of the French fleet was at Mers-el-Kebir in North Africa.
 Force H steamed there to confront the French with terms.
 Those terms were all rejected and so the French fleet was attacked and heavily damaged by Force H. The Vichy French government broke off all ties with the British as a result.
 (See destruction of the French Fleet at Mers-el-Kebir.)